flynnemon/acdoc/README.md

 ### CLI Usage

 `ACdoc` requires no arguments, just run it and go.
 It automatically looks at `git` staged files and only makes changes to files known to be compatible with `ACdoc`.
-Suprise suprise, right now that JS comment style files.
+Right now the script looks for JS, JSX, Python, and SH files.

 ### Pre-Commit Usage